pmahnke/mahnke-cocktails/recipe/champagne_cocktail.md

 - Method: Build in the Glass
 - Pour: Add all ingredients directly to the glass
 - Glassware: Champagne flute
-- Garnish: Expressed oils of a lemon swath and an orange swath
+- Garnish: Expressed oils of a lemon twist and an orange twist
 - Special Prep: Saturate the sugar cube in bitters in a barspoon.
 Then add to the glass.
 Then add the cognac.
 Then fill with champagne.